Updated: 5 days ago

 Learn about your employee's rights in California

 If you are a non-exempt California employee, you are entitled to a 30-minute continuous, duty-free meal break if you work more than 5 hours on a working day under the California meal break legislation (which is much more generous to workers than federal labor law).
+If your employer is in violation of any California labor laws, you may have a legitimate case.
+Have your claim reviewed by an employment lawyer FREE of charge 24 hours a day.
+You'll get an answer within 15 minutes.

 For every 4 hours you work (or "main part" of it), you are also entitled to 10 minutes of uninterrupted, duty-free rest breaks.
 If your employer does follow the provisions of break rule, they are supposed to pay you an extra hour of regular salary pay for each day on which a violation of meal break occurred, and another additional hour of regular pay for each day on which a violation of rest break occurred.